ondat/documentation/docs/install/quick-start-guide.md

 This guide assumes you already have a Kubernetes cluster, with **at least** 3 worker nodes.

-### This guide has been tested on the following Kubernetes distributions
+### This guide works on the following Kubernetes distributions

 * Vanilla Kubernetes
 * Rancher